MS, RD, LDN, CSSD, CBS

 Is anyone else at your office breastfeeding?
 Start a pumping circle!
 Be in touch with friends who breastfed after returning to work for tips and advice.
-If you’re feeling even a little overwhelmed or struggling to continue breastfeeding, reach out to a Happy Family Coach.
+If you’re feeling even a little overwhelmed or struggling to continue breastfeeding, reach out to the Happy Mama Mentors.
 You can also contact your hospital or birthing center to access additional lactation support.

 When weaning, patience is...